How to Get a Better Webinar Background: A Guide

 For the More Advanced…

-For those ready to try something more ambitious, check out this setup from friend of the blog and Head of Production over at Wistia, Chris Lavigne.
+For those ready to try something more ambitious, check out this setup from a friend of the blog and Head of Production over at Wistia, Chris Lavigne.

-This is more advanced stuff, with a whole room “staged” for a look that’s more compelling and next-level professional, but still non-distracting and totally relatable:
+This is more advanced stuff, with a whole room “staged” for a look that’s more compelling and next-level professional but still non-distracting and totally relatable:

 We’re all adjusting to the way work works now.
 Fortunately, setting the stage for a webinar is right in our wheelhouse, so take advantage of our experience.